Leave a legacy of creativity with a planned gift

 Please consult your professional adviser to learn more about these giving strategies and which one is right for you.

-Alternatively, you may contact Melody Garza Mikkelsen, Development Director of Young Audiences of Oregon & SW Washington to receive more information about planned giving.
+Alternatively, you may contact Melody Mikkelsen, Development Director of Arts for Learning Northwest to receive more information about planned giving.